Woman said she heard "little kid scared to death"

 No precise levels on the urine were released.

 Just before the shooting, Zimmerman called 911 to complain about a suspicious person in his neighborhood.

 In the call Zimmerman, a neighborhood watch volunteer, said he was following Martin after the teen started to run, prompting the dispatcher to tell him, “We don’t need you to do that.”

 Zimmerman apparently disregarded that advice.

 A screaming voice could be heard on other 911 calls placed by neighbors, with some speculating that those screams came from Martin and others that they belonged to Zimmerman.
 As part of an analysis released this week, the FBI did not make a final determination either way, citing several reasons, including the fact they came during “an extreme emotional state,” that there weren’t enough words to make a good comparison and that the sound quality was low and distant.

-Zimmerman claimed, according to a police report released earlier, that he'd been "assaulted (by Martin) and his head was struck on the pavement."
+Zimmerman claimed, according a police report released earlier, that he’d been “assaulted (by Martin) and his head was struck on the pavement.”

 By that time, Martin had no apparent pulse, according to the fire and EMS report.
-Emergency personnel attempted resuscitation and chest compressions, to no avail.
+Emergency personnel attempted mouth-to-mask resuscitation and chest compressions, to no avail.
 He was pronounced dead at 7:30 p.m.